Changes on the Horizon for Landlords and Tenants | The Renters’ Rights Bill 2024

 Changes on the Horizon for Landlords and Tenants: The Renters’ Rights Bill 2024

 An overhaul of legislation surrounding the private renting sector has been mooted for some time since the idea was first raised in 2019.
 Robert Pearson, a Partner in our Commercial Litigation Department, previously wrote about the proposed changes when they were first suggested.
-(This can be read here).
+(This can be viewed here).

-Since then, there has been various delays.
+Since then, there have been various delays.
 After the COVID-19 pandemic, the Renters (Reform) Bill 2023 was eventually introduced to Parliament in May 2023.
 The Bill made its way through the House of Commons and was on its second reading within the House of Lords before the July 2024 general election drew matters to a halt.

 The Renters' Rights Bill 2024 has now been published.
 Although the two Bills may appear similar at first glance, there are some key differences which should be noted by both landlords and tenants.